onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

         <p>This is a paragraph.</p>
       </body>
     </html>

-The DOM representation (Tree Structure) is as follows:
+The DOM representation (tree structure) is as follows:

     Document
      ├── <html>